 Ask yourself, is now is your time to create change?
 To ask questions beyond headlines?
 Be challenged to do more than just walk the talk?
 If the answer’s “Yes,” then it’s time you experienced Iliff.
 Learn more about us, talk with an admissions counselor now – Request info, email or call, 303-765-3117 or 1-800-678-3360 ext.
 117.

-See the Change Our Students and Alums Are Creating
+See the Change Our Students, Alums, and Faculty Are Creating

 “It’s heartwarming to be able to help people directly,” Lauren Grenz said.
 “Seeing their faces and hearing their names and being able to give communion to them was one of the most beautiful things about my time doing service in the park.”